 Policies and Procedures

-2. Since the preparation of a proposal requires a great deal of thought and consideration, planning should begin well before the registration period for the semester in which the internship will be performed.
-A student can register for an internship only after the proposal has been approved by the site supervisor and faculty sponsor.
+2. Since the preparation of a MOU requires a great deal of thought and consideration, planning should begin well before the registration period for the semester in which the internship will be performed.
+A student can register for an internship only after the MOU has been approved by the site supervisor and faculty sponsor.

 3. Students cannot register on-line for SAA 595.
 Registration must be completed in the Student Affairs Administration Program Office.

-4. Three-credit hour internship proposals should be filed no later than the middle of the second week of class.
+4. Three-credit hour internship MOUs should be filed no later than the middle of the second week of class.
 Please check with the Program Office for specific deadlines.

-5. A copy of the student’s cover sheet and proposal will be placed in the student’s academic file.
+5. A copy of the student’s MOU will be placed in the student’s academic file.

 6. Internships are graded on a pass/fail basis only.